Getting Started with Gale Literature

 To search for biographies of literary authors:

-- click on “Person Search” (next to “Works Search”) and, on the next screen, enter the author’s name, or parts of it
+- Click on “Person Search” (next to “Works Search”) and when prompted, enter the author’s name or parts of it.

 Viewing Results

 Click on the title of an article to get to the article.
 Some results show a PDF page view.
-Use the plus and minus icons or full screen view.
+Use the plus and minus icons to make the font easier to read, should you need to.

-Use the Tools menu on the top of the article to cite, email, download, print, etc. the article.
+Use the Tools menu on the top of the article to cite, email, download, or print the article.

 New Search